MicrosoftDocs/defender-docs/articles/defender-for-cloud/defender-for-storage-classic-migrate.md

 - **KQL query in Resource Graph Explorer**: Use a KQL query in the Azure portal's Resource Graph Explorer to view which plans are enabled at the subscription level.
 For information on how to access and run the query and instructions on how to run it, see []()
 - **Detailed analysis with PowerShell script**: For a more detailed investigation, including information at both the subscription and resource levels (with add-ons configuration), run [this PowerShell script](https://github.com/Azure/Microsoft-Defender-for-Cloud/blob/main/Powershell%20scripts/Analyze%20Defender%20For%20Storage%20Configuration/Analyze-DefenderForStorageConfig.ps1).
 - **Workbook for subscription-level coverage details**: Use the provided workbook to see which plans are enabled at the subscription level and their configuration details.
-To access the workbook, see []().
+To access the workbook, see [Microsoft Defender for Storage - Price Estimation Dashboard 4.0](https://github.com/Azure/Microsoft-Defender-for-Cloud/tree/main/Workbooks/Microsoft%20Defender%20for%20Storage%20Price%20Estimation).

 ## Migration methods